There are many well-known triggers for depression including trauma, grief, financial troubles, and unemployment to name a few.

 As one of those people who have actually dealt with it in my life, I can say with a certain degree of confidence that it is not fun.

 The article on Yahoo Health goes through a number of little-known causes of depression which I found to be very interesting.

 Poor Sleep Habits

-This may seem obvious because, if you are like me, lack of sleep doesn't exactly make you the most jovial individual on the planet.
+This may seem obvious because, if you are like me, lack of doesn't exactly make you the most jovial individual on the planet.

 One researcher states that if you don't sleep enough, you will not have time to replenish brain cells.
 This leads to the brain not functioning to its full potential.

 The altered brain chemistry can lead to depression as well as other risk factors.

 This one is easily fixed – make sure you get your eight hours.